hb9kns/m4rkthon/README.md

 ## File processing

+The `m4rkthon` script accepts the option `-n` and one or more file arguments.
+Option `-n` results in only the first two of the following steps, i.e only m4 and intermediate processing, without launching `python.` This can be used to verify what would be fed to Python.

 1. all file arguments will be passed through `m4 -P` (or `cat` if `m4` cannot be executed) (i.e with requirement of `m4_` prefixes for all m4 builtin macros)
 2. the concatenation of the files will be processed as defined below